 If you can extract information like this, you have a whole new plan of attack.

 You have the prime reason to help motivate them.

 It also helps you with their current problem, eating too much over the weekend.

 Plant that seed.

-Paint the picture to your client of a year down the line where they have achieved their goal of losing however many pounds and now happily get to spend time with their kids without their weight being a problem.
+Paint the picture to your client of a year down the line when they have achieved their goal of losing many pounds however and now happily get to spend time with their kids without their weight being a problem.